Physsionist/deep_architecture/README.md

 Cyclic Learning Rate

-> Changing the learning rate periodically for stochastic gradient descent can improve performance while also cutting down on training time.
+> *Rationale:* Changing the learning rate periodically for stochastic gradient descent can improve performance while also cutting down on training time.

 ## Results